MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 (add app screenshot with highlighted left-side menu)

+# Data Manager Sections
+**Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing all or most of those sections will enable you to unclock the unique insights Dynamics 365 AI for Customer Insights can provide and which you will be able to act upon within the seperate Homepage, Segmentation, and Profile sections.

 ## Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
 Connecting all your data sources and completing the Map, Match and Merge phases described below, will enable you to unlock one of the unique promises of the product - consolidating and reconciling data on your customers from multiple sources that once were disperate and conflicting.